 If the cleaning is done properly, no evidence suggests that duct cleaning would be damaging.
 Ducts should be cleaned as required.
 But It is still best to call a professional duct cleaner to avoid any damage.

-Can you clean your own air ducts?
+Can you clean your air ducts?

 Cleaning air ducts is not a do-it-yourself job.
 It requires special tools, such as a high-powered vacuum and rotary brushes, that are not often found with everyone.
 Furthermore, an improper cleaning job could damage the ducts, resulting in expensive repairs.
 We recommend scheduling regular air duct cleaning services from a professional HVAC technician to keep your system in the best possible shape.